How Meth Affects the Female Body

 New studies are showing that there is another serious outcome of meth use, and it is particularly damaging to women at a greater rate than men.

 Articles in the media show that use of crystal meth by young adult females has seen a steady increase in recent years.1 Also increasing is the number of young women facing depression.
-Meth provides an easy way to cope with these unwanted feelings as it provides a euphoric sensation and decreases inhibitions – but this long-term abuse often leads to dangerous behaviors like unwise sexual activity, random partners, and a stronger possibility of unprotected sex.
+Meth provides an easy way to cope with these unwanted feelings as it provides a euphoric sensation and decreases inhibitions – but this long-term use often leads to dangerous behaviors like unwise sexual activity, random partners, and a stronger possibility of unprotected sex.

 How Does Meth Affect the Brain?